 - When the K00 phase of the award begins, the F99 phase of the award ends.

 - A transition application is required for the K00 phase.
-Prospective applicants are strongly encouraged to contact the NCI Program Official as soon as a plan to assume a postdoctoral position develops and preferably at least 9 months prior to the end of the F99 phase of the award to allow adequate time for approval of the sponsor and the project and for development of a complete application.
+Prospective applicants must contact the NCI Program Official as soon as a plan to assume a postdoctoral position develops but at least 9 months prior to the end of the F99 phase of the award to allow adequate time for approval of the sponsor and the project and for development of a complete application.
 This will also ensure the transition to the K00 phase takes place without interruption in funding.

 Guidance for Preparing the F99/K00 Application

-Use the Fellowship (F31-specific) section of the SF424 (R&R) application package for guidance, except where the instructions in the FOA, i.e., the Funding Opportunity Announcement (RFA-CA-19-057), tell you to do something else.
+Use the Fellowship (F31-specific) section of the SF424 (R&R) application package for guidance, except where the instructions in the FOA, i.e., the Funding Opportunity Announcement (RFA-CA-20-048), tell you to do something else.

 This guidance is listed in the order it appears in the Fellowship Instructions of the Application Guide.
 Please pay special attention to the following sections that deviate significantly from the F31 application:

-- Nomination Letter – required, follow the specific instructions in the FOA
+- Nomination Letter – required, follow the instructions in the FOA

-- Fellowship Applicant Section – follow the specific instructions in the FOA
+- Fellowship Applicant Section – follow the instructions in the FOA

-- Specific Aims – follow the specific instructions in the FOA
+- Specific Aims – follow the instructions in the FOA

-- Research Strategy Section – follow the specific instructions in the FOA
+- Research Strategy Section – follow the instructions in the FOA

 - Item 12, Start Date – refers to the start of the F99 phase.

 - Item 12, End Date – refers to the end of the K00 phase.
 NCI advises applicants to request 6 total years, even if they plan to transition to the K00 in year 1.

 - Item 15, Estimated Project Funding – This is an estimate that covers both phases.
-See below for more information.
+See the FOA.

 - Item 6, International Activities – Although foreign institutions are not allowed to apply, foreign components are permitted.